Full dating profile rebuild in three days.

 Day 1: Wardrobe and first shoot

 I meet you at 7am at your place and go through your closet.
-Unless your wardrobe is already set, we head to an outlet together and fill the gaps — that usually takes till early afternoon.
+Unless your wardrobe is already set, we head to an outlet together and fill the gaps.
+That usually takes till early afternoon.
 Then we shoot in your new clothes through sunset and into the evening.

 4